Rooftop Mortgages Solicitor Panel Example Support Desk Enquires

 from members of the public

-How up to date is your database of lawyers on the Rooftop Mortgages conveyancing panel?
+How up to date is your search tool for the Rooftop Mortgages conveyancing panel?
 Do Rooftop Mortgages send you an updated list?

-The firms themselves provide us confirmation that they are on the Rooftop Mortgages conveyancing panel as opposed to being supplied with a list from Rooftop Mortgages directly.
+The law firm practices themselves provide us confirmation that they are on the Rooftop Mortgages conveyancing panel as opposed to being supplied with a list from Rooftop Mortgages directly.

 I have today made my last payment due on mortgage with Rooftop Mortgages.
 I assume I don't need a solicitor on the Rooftop Mortgages panel to remove the mortgage at the Land Registry.
-Please confirm
+Am I right?

 If you have finished paying off your Rooftop Mortgages mortgage they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
 The Land Registry need to see this evidence before they will remove the Rooftop Mortgages mortgage from the register.
 Rooftop Mortgages,and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage: